Special Collections offers a variety of grants and awards for students and scholars.

 Travel grants for scholars who need to consult collections housed in USC Libraries Special Collections

-- Wallis Annenberg Research Grants provide a one-time grant of up to $1,000 to scholars whose work would benefit from access to primary source materials in the Department of Special Collections' archival and printed collections.
+- Wallis Annenberg Research Grants provide a one-time grant of up to $1,000 to scholars whose work would benefit from access to primary source materials held in the USC Libraries' archival and book collections.

 - Research Grants for German Exile Studies are provided for scholars whose work would benefit from access to German exile study materials in the University Libraries' archival and printed collections